 In subjects that have been taught in previous years, past examination papers are good guides to the sort of examination question that you might be set.
 In newer subjects you will usually be offered model questions, or some other guidance on the sort of thing to expect.
-Past papers can be found on the Web at www.cs.ox.ac.uk/teaching/examinations/ and OXAM.
+Past papers can be found here and on OXAM.